matthiasburger/IronSphere.Extensions/docs/types/ShortExtension_Max(Int16,Int16).md

 ```

-public static Int16 Max(this Int16 this, this Int16 maximum)
+public static Int16 Max(this Int16 this, Int16 maximum)
 ```